Keyham Barton’s Religious Education Curriculum Statement

 Parents and the wider community are invited to attend and celebrate alongside us.

-Our Parish Priest, Fr Petroc Cobb, joined us in September 2018. and is already an integral part of the children’s on-going Catholic education.
-Over the year Fr.
-Petroc's weekly visits cater for the celebration of Mass, the administration of the sacraments, curriculum support, and the pastoral care of pupils, parents and staff.
+Our Parish Priest, Father Appollos, joined us in March 2023. and is already an integral part of the children’s on-going Catholic education.
+Over the year Father Appollos has worked weekly supporting classes with understanding the celebration of Mass, the administration of the sacraments, curriculum and spiritual support.
+He also offers pastoral care of pupils, parents and staff.

 We celebrate the start of the week with a Liturgy based on the Sunday Gospel.
 From this we identify a theme and a value to unpick with the children throughout the week.
 The theme is explored in greater depth during key stage assemblies and in class.
 Children are encouraged to look out for others who put the Gospel message into practice and individuals are recognised in our weekly celebration assembly a Friday: they are rewarded for the service given to our school family and present as a role model to others.
 Opportunities present themselves within acts of worship for children and adults to better understand their relationship with God and at which stage they are at in their own journey in faith.
 Personal, Social, Moral and Emotional aspects of learning are often developed here and the children are given a chance to reflect on things that affect their relationships with themselves, others and Christ.